A once-in-a-generation opportunity is sitting within reach of the direct and social selling industry.

 Just as the car industry is going through a massive shift towards electric vehicles, the direct selling industry is on the brink of a massive jump in social and economic impact.
 We can solve the biggest socio-economic challenge in a generation.

 To capitalize on this moment, we’re going to have to let go of a lot of old practices that many see as fundamental to direct selling.

-To capitalize on this, we’re going to have to let go of a lot of old practices that many see as fundamental to successful direct selling.
-Soon, some will capitalize on this once in a lifetime situation to wipe the slivers of muck from the model and turn it into a force for global socio-economic, unity, stability and evolution.
-What direct selling has always promised it could be: a go-to market channel empowering people, driving profits and building up diverse communities with minimal collateral damage and celebrated by regulators the world over.
+Soon, some will capitalize on this once in a lifetime situation and turn direct selling into a force for global unity, stability and evolution.
+This is what direct selling has always promised it could be: a go-to market channel empowering people, driving profits, and building up diverse communities — with minimal collateral damage and celebrated by regulators the world over.

 Will your company capitalize on this moment?

 To capitalize on this issue we’ll first need to dig into the incredibly dangerous problem our world is facing right now: The use of people’s data to manipulate them and affect their buying, social, voting and other behaviors.

 If you’ve been to any of our executive dinners around the country, or attended one of our talks at DSA conferences or seen this webinar, you’ll have gotten a taste of this massive problem in a few little bites.
 Here comes the meal.

 – Start with Jaron Lanier’s Ted talk: You’ll learn the colossal mistake made at the dawn of the internet and a solid, quick understanding of the massive conundrum the world is currently facing.
 You’ll also get why social media addiction exists and how harmful it really is to the stability of our civilization.

 – Then watch the Netflix documentary, The Great Hack.
 Here you’ll see more deeply into how your data is being used to influence your’s and your family’s behavior in innumerable ways.